aragon/protocol/docs/4-entry-points/4-guardians-registry.md

     - **Amount:** Amount of guardian tokens to be deactivated for the next term
 - **Authentication:** The guardian or an authorized role holder.
 Only for guardians with some activated balance.
 - **Pre-flight checks:**
-    - Ensure that the Protocol term is up-to-date.
+    - Ensure that the Court term is up-to-date.
 Otherwise, perform a heartbeat before continuing the execution.
     - Ensure that the unlocked active balance of the guardians is enough for the requested amount
-    - Ensure that the remaining active balance is either zero or greater than the minimum active balance for the Protocol
+    - Ensure that the remaining active balance is either zero or greater than the minimum active balance for the Court
 - **State transitions:**
-    - Update current Protocol term if needed
+    - Update current Court term if needed
     - Process previous deactivation requests if there is any, increase the guardian's available balance
     - Create a new deactivation request object for the next term